virtru-corp/virtru-charts/shp/quickstart/K3S.README.md

 Notes:
 - If this is a local deployment append the `-t true` flag to the call to the install script to generate a self-signed tls certifcate for the deployment
-- Add entry to /etc/hosts/ for deployment hostname (scp.virtru.local in the example)
+- Add entry to /etc/hosts/ for deployment hostname (shp.virtru.local in the example)
 - Trust - Self-Signed Certificate for browsing / local client use over SSL